 However, I also considered two possibilities:

 I was diagnosed with ASD myself in the spring of 2022, and have developed something of a special interest in eye contact.
-I’ve been to three autism events so far and just can’t help myself when it comes to asking others about their eye contact.

 I also had noticed, prior to sitting down with him, his teen son’s eye contact.

 As I had approached the area, Jeff’s son had been handling their dog.
 In the process of handing the leash over to his father, the teen glanced straight at my eyes – like any teen would in that moment, seeing a new person with his father.